wangyi12358/wangyi12358/README.md

 ### Hi there, I'm Wang Yi 👋

-- 📫 How to reach me: wangmikayi@gmail.com
+- 📫 How to reach me: wangmikayi@gmail.com.
-- 🌱 My current technology stack Go、React、Nodejs
+- 🌱 My current technology stack Go, React, TypeScript and Nodejs.

 I am currently looking for a job.
 If you have any recommendations, please contact me.
-Thank you
+Thank you.

 <!--
 **wangyi12358/wangyi12358** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.